AMReX-Codes/amrex/Docs/sphinx/source/GettingStarted.rst

       MPI initialized with 4 MPI processes
       Hello world from AMReX version 17.05-30-g5775aed933c4-dirty

-If the compilation fails, you are referred to
-Chapter \ `[Chap:BuildingAMReX] <#Chap:BuildingAMReX>`__ on how to configure the build system.
+If the compilation fails, you are referred to :ref:`BuildingAMReX` for more details on how to configure the build system.

-If you want to build with OpenMP, type make USE_OMP=TRUE.
+If you want to build with OpenMP, type make ``USE_OMP=TRUE``.
-This should make an executable named main3d.gnu.DEBUG.OMP.ex.
+This should make an executable named ``main3d.gnu.DEBUG.OMP.ex``.
 Note OMP in the file name.
-Make sure the OMP_NUM_THREADS environment variable is set on your system.
+Make sure the ``OMP_NUM_THREADS`` environment variable is set on your system.
 You can then run,

 ::